 National Institutes of Health IDeA Program

 - The National Institutes of Health (NIH) Institutional Development Award (IDeA) program increases our nation’s biomedical research capability by improving research in states that have historically been less successful in obtaining biomedical research funds.
 IDeA funds only merit-based, peer-reviewed research that meets NIH research objectives in the 23 IDeA states and Puerto Rico.
-The FY 2017 Budget Justification for the National Institute of General Medical Sciences (NIGMS) praised the IDeA program for its dramatic impact on students, researchers, and institutions.

 - NIH IDeA is comprised of these key initiatives: